 Among the many unexpected lessons of 2020 was a recognition of the importance of essential workers.
 We saw how much we rely on the people who work in our food systems, who care for our children and our loved ones, who deliver packages, and who keep our public spaces clean.
-We learned to say thank you to so many of them, and in this season of thanks, we will come together to reflect on how we can do more than say thank you by improving the quality of essential jobs.
-As the year draws to a close, join us for our virtual discussion on the important role of essential workers in our economy and society and a variety of approaches for improving essential work.
+We learned to say thank you to so many of them, and in this season of thanks, we reflect on how we can do more than say thank you by improving the quality of essential jobs.
+As the year draws to a close, we discuss the important role of essential workers in our economy and society and a variety of approaches for improving essential work.

-Tweet Webinar: “Moving Beyond Gratitude: Opportunities to Improve Essential Work.”
-Dec 15, 2pm ET.
+Tweet Video: “Moving Beyond Gratitude: Opportunities to Improve Essential Work.”
 Featuring guests from @PHInational, @UFCW770, @MITSloan, @washingtonpost, and more.
 Hosted by @AspenWorkforce.
-RSVP at as.pn/essential and join the conversation #talkopportunity.
+Watch at as.pn/essential and join the conversation #talkopportunity.

 Opportunity in America